-Spring Issue

-- Revisiting the President's Commission on the Status of Women through the Activism of Dorothy Height, President of the National Council of Negro Women, and Her Part in the Emergence of New Forms of Women's Activism, 1961-1966 by Katherine Kish Sklar and Keisha Blain analyzes Height's political engagements in the early 1960s to underscore her innovative intersectional initiatives. - Securing Childcare during World War II: The Case of San Diego by Kyle Ciani offers a ground-level view of how this particular city contended with the challenges of meeting the childcare needs of a diverse population. - Also features roundtable discussion: On the Threshold of a Post-Roe Era?
+Spring Issue - Revisiting the President's Commission on the Status of Women through the Activism of Dorothy Height, President of the National Council of Negro Women, and Her Part in the Emergence of New Forms of Women's Activism, 1961-1966 by Kathryn Kish Sklar and Keisha Blain analyzes Height's political engagements in the early 1960s to underscore her innovative intersectional initiatives. - Securing Childcare during World War II: The Case of San Diego by Kyle Ciani offers a ground-level view of how this particular city contended with the challenges of meeting the childcare needs of a diverse population. - Roundtable Discussion: On the Threshold of a Post-Roe Era?
 The Past and Future of Abortion Rights in the United States.

-Fall Issue

-- "Fierce and Feminist: Patsy Takemoto Mink, the First Woman of Color in Congress," cowritten by Judy Tzu-Chun Wu and Gwendolyn Mink, focuses on the career and legacy of Patsy Takemoto Mink. - "From Margin to Center: California Women and the National Women's Conference," coauthored by Haleigh Marcello, Stephanie Narrow, and Judy Tzu-Chun Wu, zeroes in on the state that sent the largest, and in many ways the most progressive, delegation to the 1977 National Women's Conference (NWC) in Houston, Texas. - Also features a roundtable discussion: Join the members of the team that is leading the project Sharing Stories from 1977 about a discussion on feminist digital humanities.
+Fall Issue - "Fierce and Feminist: Patsy Takemoto Mink, the First Woman of Color in Congress," cowritten by Judy Tzu-Chun Wu and Gwendolyn Mink, focuses on the career and legacy of Patsy Takemoto Mink. - "From Margin to Center: California Women and the National Women's Conference," coauthored by Haleigh Marcello, Stephanie Narrow, and Judy Tzu-Chun Wu, zeroes in on the state that sent the largest, and in many ways the most progressive, delegation to the 1977 National Women's Conference (NWC) in Houston, Texas. - Roundtable Discussion: Members of the team that produced Sharing Stories since 1977 discuss feminist digital humanities.
+Highlights for the 2023 edition include: